© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Rabbit warren on Warren Hills is a scheduled monument protected by Historic England under reference 1018001.
 View the official record →

-Rabbit warren on Warren Hills is a medieval artificial warren located near Worthington in Leicestershire.
+Rabbit Warren on Warren Hills is a post-medieval artificial warren, located in Leicestershire, that was created to support the managed breeding and harvesting of rabbits for food and fur.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018001.

 Rabbit warren on Warren Hills is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018001.